Is CBD Legal? | Why some states are still blocking it - blog. Photo of a weed leaf being held up

 Texas: Senate Bill 3 Targets THC Products

 In March 2025, the Texas Senate passed Senate Bill 3, significantly restricting retail sales of THC products, including Delta-8, Delta-9, and THC-infused beverages.
+This affects questions about batch CBD Delta 8 legal status in Texas.
 The bill aims to restrict consumable hemp products to non-intoxicating cannabinoids like CBD and CBG.

 California: Legal Battles Over Hemp-Derived Products